How Matcha is Produced

 Within 24 hours of being harvested the tea leaves are lightly steamed with filtered water (removing chlorine, iron, etc.) to prevent fermentation.
 Steaming keeps them bright green and full of flavor and nutrients.
 This is usually done at an “Aracha” processing facility near the farmers’ fields.
 At this point they taste a little like spinach.

 The steamed tea leaves are pre-dried with air dryers then fully dried for another 20 minutes.
 At the end of the Aracha processing the leaves look like this * see photo.
 From here they are bagged and placed in cold storage to preserve richness and flavor before being delivered to the “Tencha” facility for final processing.

 Before the Aracha tea leaves are stone ground to an ultra-fine matcha powder they are de-veined and de-stemmed to ensure only the sweet centers of each leaf remain.
 These leaves are now called Tencha.
 A hundred years ago this painstaking process was performed by hand.
 Today, producers employ air/wind chambers and agitators designed especially for tea leaves.

 Finally, these hand-picked, shade-grown lightly steamed, de-stemmed leaves are slowly ground between two large stones of pure granite.
 It takes about an hour of grinding to produce 1 ounce (30 grams) of our Tea Lover’s Organic Ceremonial Matcha.

 The powder is ground to an ultra-fine 5 – 9 microns.
 Lesser grades have larger particles, some 15 microns or more.
-Overall, this labour-intensive process is the difference between high grade Japanese matcha tea and low grade knock-offs from China and Korea.
+Overall, this labour-intensive process is the difference between high grade Japanese matcha tea and lower grades from other countries.